Glute-Ham Raise

 AKA GHR

-The glute-ham raise strengthens and develops stamina in the primarily in the hamstrings, and secondarily in the glutes and back.
+The glute-ham raise develops strength and potentially stamina primarily in the hamstrings, and secondarily in the glutes and lower back, and allows a lot of variation to adjust difficulty and emphasis.

 Purpose